Chasing the clouds

 Apmonia Therapeutics has developed an immunotherapeutic treatment that specifically targets these clouds.
 The product, called TAX2, clings to them and then allows the soldiers’ antennae to function normally, locating and attacking the cancer cells.

 Karine and Henry

-Especially for patients affected by ovarian or colorectal cancer, the immunotherapy developed by Apmonia Therapeutics represents real hope.
+Especially for patients affected by ovarian or colorectal cancer, this immunotherapy represents real hope.
 In order to personify the very many women concerned, we have chosen to call them “Karine”.
 And for the men: “Henry”.

 This is the amount we are seeking to raise from the Venture Philanthropists that you are or will soon be.
 Help us beat cancer.